morauszkia/coding-notes/ts/classes.md

 const fighter = new Fighter(100);
 fighter.fight(30);

-// Error: Property 'health' is protected and only accessible within class 'Character' and its subclasses console.log(fighter.health);
+// Error: Property 'health' is protected and only accessible
+// within class 'Character' and its subclasses console.log(fighter.health); // [!code error]

-// Error: Property 'takeDamage' is protected and only accessible within class 'Character' and its subclasses fighter.takeDamage(10);
+// Error: Property 'takeDamage' is protected and only
+// accessible within class 'Character' and its subclasses fighter.takeDamage(10); // [!code error]
 ```

 ### Readonly properties